Search by subject?

 What is purple friday?

-The meaning of purple friday is that everyone can be themselves and no one may be bullied or excluded for it.
-There is special attention for accepting sexual and gender diversity.
-This day encourages an inclusive atmosphere where respect and accepting each other are central.
+The meaning of purple friday is that everyone may be themselves and that no one may be bullied or excluded for this reason. special attention is given to acceptance of sexual and gender diversity. this day encourages an inclusive atmosphere where respect and accepting each other are central.

-The COC, an organization working for a diverse and inclusive society, has lesson packages for (primary) schools, made especially for purple friday.
-In secondary school and the mbo, students often organize purple friday themselves.
+The COC, an organization committed to a diverse and inclusive society, has lesson packages for (primary) schools, specially made for purple friday.
+At secondary schools and the mbo students often organize purple friday themselves.

 When is purple friday?

-Purple friday is always on the second friday in december.
-It takes place at primary schools, secondary education and the mbo.
+Purple friday is always on the second friday in december. it takes place at primary schools, secondary education and mbo.

 Purple friday at primary school

-Since 2019, purple friday has been held at primary school.
-Schools can use the purple friday lesson package from the COC.
-This lesson package focuses on creating a safe school environment.
-It contains a picture book, lesson notes, poems, tips and information to support teachers in their lessons.
+Since 2019 purple friday is held at primary schools. schools can use the purple friday lesson package from the COC. this package focuses on creating a safe school environment. it contains a picture book, a lesson letter, poems, tips and information to support teachers in their lessons.

-Some schools organize a moment where parents can view the lesson material.
-Schools sometimes also choose to inform parents by letter about purple friday.
-The primary school can ask your child to come to school in purple clothes.
-Of course, this is not necessary.
-Your child should mainly wear clothes they feel comfortable in.
+Some schools organize a moment when parents can view the teaching materials. schools sometimes also choose to inform parents in a letter about purple friday.
+The primary school can ask your child to come to school in purple clothes. of course, that is not necessary. your child mainly has to come in clothes that he or she feels comfortable in.

-Often, students and teachers organize purple friday themselves at secondary school and the mbo.
-Many schools have a gender & sexuality alliance.
-In a gender & sexuality alliance are students who have questions about gender or sexuality, and students who support their LGBTQ+ schoolmates (lesbian, gay, bisexual, transgender and queer).
+Often students and teachers organize purple friday at secondary school and mbo themselves.
+Many schools have a gender & sexuality alliance. a gender & sexuality alliance has students who have questions about gender or sexuality, and students who support their lgbtq+ schoolmates (lesbian, gay, bisexual, transgender, and queer).

-The gender & sexuality alliance decorates the hall, gives out purple wristbands or gives a presentation about diversity.
-They can also ask your child to come to school in purple clothes.
-Of course, this is not necessary.
-Your child should mainly wear clothes they feel comfortable in.
+The gender & sexuality alliance decorates the hall for example, hands out purple wristbands or gives a presentation about diversity. they can also ask your child to come to school in purple clothes. of course, that is not necessary. your child mainly has to come in clothes that he or she feels comfortable in.

-On purple friday, you can talk with your child about diversity.
-For example, does your child know children with two mothers or two fathers?
+On purple friday you can talk with your child about diversity.
+Does your child know children with two mothers or two fathers?
 Or is your child in a class with other children who have doubts about their gender identity or sexuality?

-Purple friday can be a good moment to talk about this together.
-You can also read a book.
-There are books with different themes about diversity for children at primary schools and secondary schools.
+Purple friday can be a good moment to talk about it together. reading a book together is of course also possible. there are books with different themes around diversity for children at primary school and secondary school.

 Why purple friday?

-A safe school environment is important for everyone.
-Here, every child can develop well.
-On purple friday, school pays positive attention to sexual and gender diversity.
-LGBTQ+ students are bullied more than their heterosexual classmates.
+A safe school environment is important for everyone. here every child can develop well.
+On purple friday school pays positive attention to sexual diversity and gender diversity.
+Lgbtq+ students are bullied more often than their heterosexual classmates.

-The word ‘gay’ as an insult still occurs a lot at schools and the number of suicides among LGBTQ+ youth is almost five times higher than average.
-Purple friday is a moment to talk about these topics in class, with classmates and as a parent with your child.
+The word ‘gay’ as an insult still occurs a lot at schools and the number of suicides among lgbtq+ youth is almost five times higher than average.
+Purple friday is a moment to talk about these topics in the class, with fellow students and as a parent with your child.

 Not yet purple friday at your child’s school?

-It is mandatory for schools to pay attention to sexual diversity in their lessons, but they decide how to do this themselves.
-If your child’s school does not pay attention to it yet but you want it, talk with your child’s teacher and the school director.
+Schools are required to pay attention to (sexual) diversity in their curriculum, but they decide themselves how to do it.
+If your child’s school does not pay attention to it but you would like this, talk to your child’s teacher and the school principal.

-Think beforehand how you want purple friday to be noticed.
-There are different lesson packages available that the school can use.
-Discuss together how the school can shape this day and pay attention to diversity.
+Think ahead about how you would like purple friday to be noticed.
+There are different lesson packages the school can use.
+Discuss together how the school can shape this day and give attention to diversity.

-If you do not agree with how purple friday is done at school, talk with your child’s teacher or the school director.
-In this talk, you can ask for more information about the content of the lessons on purple friday.
+If you do not agree with the way purple friday is paid attention to at school, talk to your child’s teacher or the school principal.
+In the conversation you can ask for more information about the content of the lessons on purple friday.

-The school is not required to share the lesson material, but they must give information about how they pay attention to diversity.
-The lesson material from the COC about purple friday is public and you can read it online.
+The school is not obliged to share the teaching materials, but they must give information about how they pay attention to diversity.
+The COC lesson material about purple friday is public and you can read it online.

 Related Subjects